 Qualifying for freight bill factoring is fairly simple.
 Most accounts can be set up in a few days.
 Your company must:

-- Be established and licenced
+- Be established and licensed

 - Have creditworthy shippers and brokers